imrafaelmerino/vertx-effect/docs/README.md

 //during 3 seconds up to 10 times
 limitRetries(10).limitRetriesByCumulativeDelay(Duration.ofSeconds(3))

-//5 times without delay and then, if it keeps failing, an incremental delay from 100 ms up to 1 second limiteRetries(5).followedBy(incrementalDelay(oneHundredMillis).capDelay(oneSec))
+//5 times without timer and then, if it keeps failing, an incremental timer from 100 ms up to 1 second limiteRetries(5).followedBy(incrementalDelay(oneHundredMillis).capDelay(oneSec))

 ```